MichielNoback/java_jupyterbook/04_oop/inheritance.md

-# Inheritance and UML
+# Inheritance (and a bit of UML)

-In this post, the concept of inheritance will be revisited and expanded.
+In this chapter, the concept of inheritance will be revisited and expanded.
 Since this is a good place for it, a visualization standard called UML (Unified Modelling Language) is also introduced.

 ## The TestTube with cells

-Here is the TestTube at the end of this post \@ref(encapsulation).
+Here is the TestTube at the end of this post {doc}`/04_oop/encapsulation`).
 Instead of showing code, a UML diagram is displayed.

 ![Test tube UML](figures/testtube2_all_s.png)